Generic selectors

 1. Uppsala Cathedral

-Notable for serving as the final resting place for Swedish monarchs such as Gustav Vasa and Gustavus Adolphus, it holds a central role in Swedish Christianity.
-Its proximity to Uppsala University further solidifies its importance as an academic center.
+The cathedral is also known as the final resting place for Swedish kings like Gustav Vasa and Gustavus Adolphus.
+It plays a key role in Swedish Christianity.
+Being close to Uppsala University adds to its importance as a place of learning.

-As the seat of the Archbishop of the Church of Sweden, it remains an active religious center, hosting regular services and ceremonies.
-Beyond its religious significance, the cathedral attracts tourists from around the world who come to admire its architecture, explore its history, and witness its cultural importance.
+Today, Uppsala Cathedral is the seat of the Archbishop of the Church of Sweden.
+It remains a busy religious site, holding regular services and events.
+People from all over the world visit to admire its architecture, learn about its history, and experience its cultural significance.

 2. St. Peter’s Church